 The success of a ChIP assay is highly dependent on the quality of chromatin prepared.
-Before starting the assay, chromatin should be sheared to fragments in the range of 100 to 500 bp.
-This kit has been optimised for chromatin shearing using both sonication and enzymatic digestion.
+The protocol described here is based on chromatin prepared from 1-15 million cells, however lower cell numbers are possible but volumes of buffers may need to be optimised by the user.
 The shearing conditions described within the protocol are suitable for a variety of cell types and may be taken as a guide.
 However, given the variations between cell types, we recommend optimising shearing conditions before progressing with ChIP (see Troubleshooting for more information).